lwjglgamedev/vulkanbook/bookcontents/chapter-15/chapter-15.md

 }
 ```

-We need to modify the `MaterialsCache` class to to hold the associated information for normal map and metallica roughness textures and metallic and roughness factors.
+We need to modify the `MaterialsCache` class to to hold the associated information for normal map and metallic-roughness textures and metallic and roughness factors.

 ```java
 public class MaterialsCache {